 Reasons You Should Do Business With Us:

-At Hometown Garage in Portland, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Hometown Garage in Portland, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 06480 area or nearby, you can give us a call or schedule an appointment with us online - Hometown Garage - HOMETOWN SERVICE WITH HOMETOWN PRIDE.